 What I miss most about France are the little things.

 I woke up this morning with an overwhelming desire for a fresh croissant.
 My house in the remote Auvergne is in a tiny hamlet with no shops.
 So when we’re there, we get up and bicycle the 5 kilometres along the gorges of the Allier river to the nearby small village which has one alimentation attached to the bakery.
-We buy fresh croissants, still warm from the oven, then go for well deserved coffees in the local café eating some of them before cycling back for another sinful lot.
+We buy fresh croissants, still warm from the oven, then go for a coffee in the local café eating some of them before cycling back, keeping some of those croissants for later.

 When we first bought the house decades ago, the café was run by a man who had a steel plate in his head – a casualty of the war.
-He ran a multi-faceted business, café, petrol station and building materials shop.
-Inevitably he became known to us as the Pastis and cement man.
+He ran a multi-faceted business: café, petrol station and building materials shop.
+To us, he was the Pastis and cement man.

-There’s the cheerful ‘Bonjour monsieur-dame’ when you go into any shop (well apart from the grumpy cashier at the Monoprix in Antibes).
-It’s a connection made, an acknowledgement that you’re somebody there with them.
+There’s the cheerful ‘Bonjour monsieur-dame’ when you go into any shop (apart from the odd exception, usually a cashier like the non-smiling grim-faced lady at Monoprix in Antibes).
+The greeting is a connection made, an acknowledgement that you’re somebody there with them.
 The greeting works wonders.

 In the same vein, I do missing all that kissing.
-It can get a bit tedious in my region; it can sometimes be 5 kisses.
+It can get a bit tedious in my region; sometimes hitting 5 kisses.
 I put it down to the slow pace of life – have they forgotten the first one by the time they get to the fifth?
 Or perhaps it’s just another way to pass the day.

 Visits to Unknown Places

-The château clings to the hillside that rises above it, a massive, sturdy building of granite that hugs the slope.
-It’s charming, and despite the debunking, there’s a bedroom dedicated to her, with portraits and letters on display.
+The château clings to the hillside that rises above it, a massive, sturdy building of granite hugging the slope for comfort.
+It’s charming, and despite the debunking, there’s a bedroom dedicated to Georges Sand, with portraits and letters on display.

 I love the small rooms and remember walking through the quiet château as dust motes quivered in the sunlight coming through the windows.
 Nobody there, just me and ghosts from the past – surely that was Georges Sand disappearing behind that door?